Podcast Length: 14:15

 e) Determine when the final product is required to be completed

-Again, we strongly recommend you avoid trying to do everything yourself and leave these details to your talent agents whenever possible.
-It’s generally best to stay in your lane as a voice actor and concentrate on being the best voiceover you can be.
+Again, we strongly recommend you avoid trying to do everything yourself and leave these details to your talent agents, rather than pursue work through these means, but we’re well aware many do.
+(Often to their own peril.)
+We maintain it’s generally best to stay in your lane as a voice actor and concentrate on being the best voiceover you can be while securing proper representation through credible sources across the country.

-Far too many talent are quick to propitiate potential clients out of fear they may “lose the job” if they don’t appease every random wish and whim, often prior to understanding or anticipating the real demands and degrees of difficulty associated with completing the production.
+Far too many talent are quick to propitiate to potential clients out of fear they may “lose the job” if they don’t appease every random wish and whim, while negating your own true value as a professional voiceover.

 Sign up to our email list and receive our 1/2 Hour Vocal Warm Up for FREE!